HASwitchPlate/openHASP-docs/docs/design/fonts.md

   1. Give a name to the binary font.
 E.g. "arial_20"
   2. Specify the height in pixels
   3. Set the bpp (bits-per-pixel).
 Higher values result in a smoother (anti-aliased) font but will require more flash and memory.
-  4. Choose a TTF, OTF or WOFF font file
+  4. Choose a TTF, OTF or WOFF source font file
   5. Set a range of Unicode characters to include in your font or list the characters in the Symbols field
   6. Optionally choose another font too and specify the ranges and/or symbols for it as well.
 The characters will be merged into the final binary font.
   7. Click the Convert button to download the resulting `.bin` file.